Mass Appeal (film)

-Mass Appeal is a 1984 American comedy-drama directed by Glenn Jordan and starring Jack Lemmon.
-The screenplay by Bill C. Davis is based on his 1980 play of the same name.
+Mass Appeal is a 1984 American comedy-drama film directed by Glenn Jordan and starring Jack Lemmon, Željko Ivanek, and Charles Durning.
+The screenplay by Bill C. Davis is based on his 1980 play.

 Plot

 For years, as pastor of an affluent, suburban Catholic parish, Father Tim Farley has maintained a close relationship with his congregation by delivering folksy homilies filled with practical advice and adhering to clerical policies without waver.
 One Sunday, his sermon is interrupted by seminarian Mark Dolson, who questions Farley's position on the ordination of women.
 The older priest charmingly sidesteps the young man but is annoyed that he was placed in an uncomfortable position.
-This is a man who relies on charm, harmless white lies, and inane jokes when interacting with his parishioners, and he always has been careful not to get involved in controversial issues.